MarioGomezRamos/THOx/README.md

 ## THOx

-THOx  is a CDCC code for two-body projectiles, with the possibility of including core excitations.
+THOx  is a CDCC code for two-body projectiles, with the possibility of including core and target excitations.
 The code has been developed by the Nuclear Theory Group based at the University of Seville.
 It works with standard fortran compilers (ifort, gfortran,etc)

 The code assumes a reaction of the form

   a(=c+v) + A -> c + v + A

-where "c" and "v" are the fragment constituents (denoted, for convenience, core and valence particles, respectively).
+where "c" and "v" are the fragment constituents (denoted, for convenience, core and valence particles, respectively) and "A" represents the target nucleus.

 ## Short input description
 ###  SYSTEM  namelist: Zv, Av,  Zc, Ac, sn